DIY wood carving duplicator

 Constructing the duplicator

-The thrust bearing is a type of rotary bearing that allows rotational parts to support an axial load.
+The thrust bearing is a rotary bearing that allows rotational parts to support an axial load.
 Cylindrical thrust roller bearings have cylindrical rollers arranged flat with axes pointing to the axis of the thrust bearing.
 They come in multiple variations and consist of bearing balls supported in a ring.

 Calculate the length of the roller, width, and angle for the correct taper.
 They should accommodate radial and axial loads and misalignment of the shafts.
 Use a hand drill or a drill press.